DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

       * Under **Controlled access**:
         * Check **Limit access to selected groups**
       * Fill the **Selected group(s)** : ***odm-admin***
-    * Click **Save** button
+    * Click **Save**

     ![New Web Application](/images/Okta/NewWebAppIntegration.png)

 ## Configure the *default* Authorization Server

-In this step we will augment the token with meta-information required by the ODM OpenID configuration so ODM can manage both authentication and authorization mechanisms.
+In this step, we augment the token with meta-information that is required by the ODM OpenID configuration so that ODM can manage both authentication and authorization mechanisms.

 1. In Menu **Security** / **API**, select the **default** authorization server

 2. Add the *odmapiusers* scope

-    To be more secured, we will use the client credential flow for the ODM Rest API call.
+    To be more secure, we will use the client credentials flow for the ODM Rest API call.
 This requires to create a specific restricted scope (named *OKTA_API_SCOPE* later in this article).

     In the **Scopes** tab, click **Add Scope** Button
       - Name : *odmapiusers*